CCNA-Lover/introduction-to-networks/vlsm-design-and-implementation/1-examine-the-network-requirements/task.md

 ## Step 2: Determine the subnet mask information for each subnet.
 a.
 Which subnet mask will accommodate the number of IP addresses required for *LAN 1*? <br>
-How many usable host addresses will this subnet support?
-Type your answers here. b.
-Which subnet mask will accommodate the number of IP addresses required for    How many usable host addresses will this subnet support?
-Type your answers here. c.
-Which subnet mask will accommodate the number of IP addresses required for    How many usable host addresses will this subnet support?
-Type your answers here. d.
-Which subnet mask will accommodate the number of IP addresses required for    How many usable host addresses will this subnet support?
-Type your answers here. ? ? ? ? e.
-Which subnet mask will accommodate the number of IP addresses required for the connection between  and    ?
+How many usable host addresses will this subnet support?<br><br>
+b.
+Which subnet mask will accommodate the number of IP addresses required for *LAN 2*? <br>
+How many usable host addresses will this subnet support?<br><br>
+c.
+Which subnet mask will accommodate the number of IP addresses required for *LAN 3*? <br>
+How many usable host addresses will this subnet support?<br><br>
+d.
+Which subnet mask will accommodate the number of IP addresses required for *LAN 4*? <br>
+How many usable host addresses will this subnet support?<br><br>
+e.
+Which subnet mask will accommodate the number of IP addresses required for the connection between *LAN 1* and *LAN 2*?<br>